Mjz86/C_colon/mcc.md

 a value oriented reference-like type,

-for function arguments, these do not necessarily mean that T will have the same address, unless T is not trivially relocatable, which will make T a stable restricted reference in the caller. trivially relocatable argument   can be paased by reference under the hood  ( we dont want to copy an   inout megabyte of data)
+for function arguments, these do not necessarily mean that T will have the same address, unless T is not trivially relocatable, which will make T a forceref reference( stable and restricted qualified unless the argument cannot be specified that way) in the caller. trivially relocatable argument   can be paased by reference under the hood  ( we dont want to copy an   inout megabyte of data)

 a parameter that is declared pass/out/in/`inout`  is addressless, unless  its not trivially relocatable,  then in that case the address matches the address of the caller side pram.

  T&: